Explore Career Pathways with Informational Interviews

 - What are some trends your industry is setting or following?

-- When searching for a job in your field, what keywords or buzzwords should I have in a resume or cover letter?
+- When searching for a job in your field, what keywords should I be sure to include on my resume or cover letters?

 - What part of your job do you find most rewarding?
 Most challenging?